-- a.
-Maintenance of a 2.0 or higher cumulative grade point average (GPA). - b.
-Successfully complete a minimum of 67% cumulative units attempted. - Entries recorded in the student's academic record as Fail (F), Incomplete (I), No Pass (NP), and/or Withdrawal (W) are considered non-grades and must be 33% or less than the cumulative units attempted. - c.
-Have attempted fewer than ninety (90) attempted units for students who indicated an AA/AS Degree and/or transfer as their educational goal. - Remedial ESL and Basic Skills/Remedial classes are excluded from the ninety (90) unit limit when determining units attempted.
-Students may receive federal aid for up to 30 units of remedial coursework. - Students who have already earned an Associate or higher degree outside of the LACCD will need to follow the appeal procedure. - In Progress (IP) grades count as attempted units in the maximum time frame only.
-It does not affect cumulative grade point average in the qualitative measure nor is it included as completed units in the quantitative measure.
+- GPA Standard: Maintenance of a 2.0 or higher cumulative GPA. - Pace of Progression Standard: Successful completion of a minimum of 67% of cumulative units attempted.
+Entries recorded in the students' academic record as Fail (F), Incomplete (INC), No Credit (NCR), No Pass (NP), and/or Withdrawal (W) are not considered to have been successfully completed and must compose 33% or less of the cumulative units attempted.
+Military Withdrawals (MW) are not included in the Pace of Progression calculation. - Maximum Time Frame Standard: Less than 150% of the number of required units (referred to as "Scheduled Program Length" in this chapter) for the student's academic program (BA/BS degree, AA/AS degree, transfer program, or certificate program). - Remedial ESL and Basic Skills/Remedial classes are excluded from the Maximum Time Frame Standard unit limit when determining units attempted.
+These classes are classified in the Student Information System as Basic Skills classes. - Students who have already earned an Associate or higher degree outside of the LACCD will be disqualified and will need to follow the petition procedure. - In Progress (IP) grades count as attempted units in the maximum time frame Standard.
+IP grades do not affect cumulative grade point average in the qualitative measure nor are they included as completed units in the quantitative measure. - Courses graded as MW (Military Withdrawal) are not counted as attempted units in the Maximum Time Frame Standard calculation.